ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/template_thesis.md

 Race also has played a role in determining the level of education a person would complete for the better half of the last century.
 This is as a result of the type of opportunities to access education and ease of accessing this and other related resources available to these groups.
 Historical events and trends have also exacerbated the racial disparities in educational attainment such as the lingering effects of slavery and segregation.

+1. explain why educational attainment study is important!
+2. intro factors that can impact educational attainment study
+3. explain why income is an important factor to study
+4. explain why race is an important factor to study
+5. explain why sex is an important factor to study

 ## Current State of the Art

+1. explain that other projects dont usually look at intersection btwn these 3 factors
+2. explain projects haven't looked at race differences outside black and white
+3. explain projects recently haven't looked at income differences
+4. few project employ a regression model to test for statistical significance of relationship

 There has been a good amount of research done on the topic of educational attainment that has been able to capture differences in gender, race, and income, and their implications.
 The main focus in a lot of literature is on gendered differences in educational attainment, which seems to be a well-documented issue overall.
 These gendered differences seem to show that while there was at some point in time (in the past) a male-leaning dominance in levels of educational attainment, women seem to now hold the advantage in educational attainment.
 However, this gender gap reversal in educational attainment does not seem to reflect a reversal in the gender gap as it relates to occupations or wages.